Heinz-Loepmeier/nozzleboss/README.md

-If you are not familiar with Blender and get any error on export, try starting with this [example.blend file](https://github.com/Heinz-Loepmeier/misc/blob/main/nozzleboss_blend.zip) here, it has a pre-sliced and textured test cube, and all relevant windows opened up.
+If you are not familiar with Blender and get any errors on export, try starting with this [example.blend file](https://github.com/Heinz-Loepmeier/misc/blob/main/nozzleboss_blend.zip) here, it has a pre-sliced and textured test cube, and all relevant windows opened up.
 Change the 'Start' and 'End' G-code for your printer and try to export.
 Detailed explanation of every setting is in the [Wiki](https://github.com/Heinz-Loepmeier/nozzleboss/wiki).
 For development updates and some occasional howtos follow me on [Twitter](https://twitter.com/aeth1) or have a look at my [Instagram](https://www.instagram.com/nozzleboss/)